- Commercial Lending

 Here’s something most people don’t know: you can buy a property with just 5% down.
 There’s a catch though – you have to actually live in it.

 The smartest move?
 Buy a duplex or any property with two units.
+Learn more about single-family vs multifamily investing.
 Live in one side and rent out the other.
 Your tenant helps pay your mortgage while you build equity.

 This isn’t just theory.
 Scott Dillingham from LendCity did exactly this.
 He started in Sarnia with his first property at 5% down, then moved to Windsor and bought a duplex the same way.
 Each time he moved, the previous property became a rental.